JulieMontoya/BCP_design/version_6/README.md

 11    | 6-7  | Legend angle                 | New
 11    | 0-3  | Legend size                  | New

+If byte 11 is &00, then the legend position and angle from the footprint definition will be used.

-This requires a new version of `WL2DES` and also a new utility to convert an existing design database file in the "old" format to the "new" format.
+This will ultimately require a new utility to convert an existing design database file in the "old" format to the "new" format.

-The original idea to minimise space requirements by having all instances of a component have their legends in the same relative position proved to be a limitation too far.
-Thus, the format of the wiring list section of the design data file has been extended to inclide a pair of X, Y co-ordinates, a size (currently ignored) and an angle.
+# WL2DES

+A new version of the program `WL2DES` is included here, modified to produce a database file with 12-byte records, along with a suitable `D.FTPRNT` master footprint file.

+# NOTES

+## OTHER CHANGES

+The structure of the BeebAsm source files has changed to accommodate the possibility of standard and sideways builds.

+## PLANNED CHANGES

+The route editor will be overhauled and given the ability to edit an existing route by moving, inserting or deleting vertices, rather than just deleting it.
+We can copy the route to the end of the list, delete the old copy and close the gap where it was; once copied to the end, it is then free to grow as necessary.

 ### TO BE DONE